 Gardening is not without its challenges, but the reward is beautiful.
 Get an introduction to growing a cut flower garden—and then, actually grow one!— in this three-part series.

-The classes begin on February 20th with The ABCs of the Cut Flower Garden.
-In this class, students will learn about 26 cut flower species and varieties.
-This class will also touch on plant and seed sourcing and some light growing information, as applicable.
+The classes begin on April 17th with The ABCs of the Cut Flower Garden.
+In this class, students will learn about 26 flower species and varieties.
+This class will also touch on plant and seed sourcing and growing information, as applicable.

-On March 20th, students will use the foundational knowledge from February to embark on the growing aspect of varieties.
+On April 24th, students will use the foundational knowledge from the previous week to embark on the growing aspect of varieties.
 This class will cover gardening tools and equipment, garden preparation, plant and seed selection, site location, spacing, pinching, weed maintenance, and harvesting.
-In the spring, students will have the opportunity to pick up a flat of 48 cut flower plugs and start planting with their new knowledge.
+After class, students will have the opportunity to pick up a flat of 48 cut flower plugs and start planting with their new knowledge.

 The third and final class on May 1st happens just in time for students to learn how to add dahlias to their garden!
 Students will be taken step-by-step through the dahlia planting process, learning about unique heirloom varieties, tuber sourcing, soil, fertilization, planting, support, cutting, winter care, and splitting.
 Students will have the opportunity to pick up dahlia tubers and start planting with their new knowledge.